dhis2/ui-core/README.md

 Now there is no way for specificity to win, and all components that use those classes or elements will inherit those rules.

-If you can control the CSS, _do not use `!important`_ and _do not allow your CSS rules to leak into the global scope_.

 If you cannot control the CSS that bleeds into `ui` components, then you need to define a class that counters the effects of the rule, and use the `className` prop to override the global rule.